Yandex Cloud

 5. Click Create.

-6. Assign the admin role to the service account.
+6. Assign the admin role to the service account:

-2. Go to the Access bindings tab.
+2. Navigate to the Access bindings tab.

 3. Click Configure access.